 You can also find useful information on [MyAra](#).
-You can also find useful information on [MyAra](#).
-MyAra (from 21 days prior to your course beginning), you must have a current Ara network login and password (you can use Ara Self-Service Password Reset to activate your network account).
+To access MyAra (from 21 days prior to your course beginning), you must have a current Ara network login and password.
+You can use [Ara Self-Service Password Reset](#) to activate your network account.)